gocode1702/headless-gatsby-multilang/README.md

 <br />

-## 10. PWA
+## 11. PWA

 PWA support for any configured languages works out-of-the-box.
 All you need to do is to edit and localize the related settings fields:

 ![PWA Settings](https://i.ibb.co/WPwKMtQ/Schermata-2021-09-11-alle-17-44-21.png)

-As soon as you will add a new language on Dato and localize its PWA settings, a new webmanifest file named `manifest_[lang].webmanifest` will be exported to the /public folder and dynamically injected to the `<head>`.
+As soon as you will add a new language on Dato and localize its PWA settings, a new webmanifest file named `manifest_<lang-code>.webmanifest` will be exported to the /public folder and dynamically injected to the `<head>`.
 Instead, the default language webmanifest will always be named `manifest.webmanifest`.

 ![PWA Icon](https://i.ibb.co/VN9Jm6v/icon.png) ![Webmanifest files](https://i.ibb.co/vcnkFgW/Schermata-2021-09-11-alle-17-57-23.png)